JuanZam21/CoffeeMachine/README.md

 # CoffeMachine
-I made a coffe machine simulation with python.
+I create a coffe machine simulation with python.